core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 supports the block-wise transfer protocol {{-block}}.

 If the option is not given, the peer has no information about whether block-wise transfers are supported by the sender or not.
+An implementation wishing to offer block-wise transfers to its peer therefore needs to indicate the Block-wise Transfer Option.

+If a
-An implementation that supports block-wise transfers SHOULD indicate the Block-wise Transfer Option.
-If a Max-Message-Size Option is indicated with a value that is greater than 1152 (in the same or a different CSM message), the Block-wise Transfer Option also indicates support for BERT (see {{bert}}).
+Max-Message-Size Option is indicated with a value that is greater than 1152 (in the same or a different CSM message), the Block-wise Transfer Option also indicates support for BERT (see {{bert}}).
 Subsequently, if the Max-Message-Size